 Radiation therapy is a treatment option when surgery is not possible.
 It may be used as adjuvant therapy when the risk of recurrence is high.
 Adjuvant therapy is a second treatment given after the primary (main treatment, such as surgery).
 Adjuvant therapy may reduce the risk of recurrence.

 Two targeted therapies are available for people with certain forms of advanced basal cell carcinoma: Erivedge® (vismodegib) and Odomzo® (sonidegib).
-These are oral medications taken by mouth.
+Cemiplimab-rwlc (Libtayo®) immunotherapy may be used to treat people with certain forms of advanced basal cell carcinoma.
 Less often, chemotherapy may be used in certain situations.